lu1and10/pmwd/docs/papers/pmwd/pmwd.md

 is able to constrain physical parameters together with the initial conditions of the Universe.

-The first differentiable cosmological simulations, such as BORG and ELUCID [@BORG; @ELUCID], were developed before the advent of modern AD systems, and were based on implementations of analytic derivatives.
+The first differentiable cosmological simulations, such as ELUCID and BORG-PM [@ELUCID; @BORG-PM], were developed before the advent of modern AD systems, and were based on implementations of analytic derivatives.
 Later codes including `FastPM` and `FlowPM` [@SeljakEtAl2017; @FlowPM] compute gradients using AD engines, namely `vmad` (written by the same authors) and `TensorFlow`, respectively.